elite-polito/elite-polito.github.io/news/2023-12-11-CriticalMaking-Workshop/index.md

 More information:

 - [News about the worksop on Politecnico di Torino's website](https://www.polito.it/ateneo/comunicazione-e-ufficio-stampa/appuntamenti/news?idn=22021)
-- For more information contact the Teacning and Language Laboratory:  tllab@polito.it
+- For more information contact the Teaching and Language Laboratory:  tllab@polito.it